Scope of the Journal

-Our international Editorial Board is comprised of leading scholars from around the world who represent a range of disciplines and perspectives on Himalayan studies—from historians, geographers, and anthropologists to ethnomusicologists, specialists in Himalayan languages and literatures, and conservation-development professionals.
+Our international Editorial Board is comprised of leading scholars from around the world who represent a range of disciplines and perspectives on Himalayan studies—from historians, geographers, anthropologists to ethnomusicologists, and specialists in Himalayan languages and literatures.

 We are committed to the open access publishing movement, and are pleased to make the HIMALAYA archive available through the Digital Commons platform hosted by Macalester College.
 As of Volume 33, HIMALAYA is now published free for all and online immediately.
 This move towards open access will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.

 Under its recent editorship, HIMALAYA has developed a stronger web presence and a more contemporary visual look, both online and in print.

 Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
 Back issues of Himalaya are available for free online from the Digital Commons site.

 Additional information about institutional or individual subscriptions should be sent to the editors, Mona Bhan and David Citrin, at the following email address <firstname.lastname@example.org>